 Global organizations are subject to complex compliance requirements, especially as they grow into new regions.
 Without the right payroll administration processes in place, running multi-country payroll can be expensive and time-consuming and may open organizations up to legal risks.

 43% of respondents said compliance challenges was one of their biggest payroll pain points. - Future of Payroll Survey

-The right payroll technology can help organisations manage compliance more easily.
+The right payroll technology can help organizations manage compliance more easily.
 For example, a solution with a flexible rules engine can make it easier to account for different requirements across your multi-regional workforce.
 It takes time to understand and apply compliance complexities related to payroll, taxes, and garnishments for each of the region, and a global payroll solution can help support payroll teams operating in multiple jurisdictions.

 Common payroll errors

-Even seemingly minor payroll errors can expose your organisation to unnecessary and avoidable risk.
+Even seemingly minor payroll errors can expose your organization to unnecessary and avoidable risk.
 An EY HR Risk and Cost Processing report from December 2022 indicates that one in six companies surveyed had litigation issues related to payroll errors in the past year.